LORD: Leader-based framework for Resource Discovery in Mobile Device Clouds: LORD: Leader-Based Framework for Resource Discovery

-The proof is technical and is relegated to the Appendix.
 In the proof, we will argue that if all players except a particular player, say $i$, opt the strategy identified in (\ref{equation:x14}), then the unique strategy which maximizes the payoff of player $i$ is (\ref{equation:x14}).
+For details of proof, see Appendix \ref{p_t1}.

+\begin{thm} Using the aforementioned leader selection mechanism and considering the assumption of $c_i^P \leq c_i^M$, the payoffs of MDC participants are higher in LORD compared to decentralized model. \end{thm}

+\begin{proof} The proof is simply resulted from the fact that our proposed leader selection mechanism selects the node with the lowest RD fee.
+Therefore, according to (\ref{equation:xx601}), the condition of (\ref{equation:xx668}) is satisfied. \end{proof}

+\begin{pr} Total consumed energy of nodes is lower in LORD compared to decentralized model if the following condition holds: \end{pr} See Appendix \ref{p_p2} for a proof.
+In the numerical result presented in Appendix \ref{p_p2}, we justify that when $n \geq 10$ and $c_i^P \leq c_i^M$, the condition of Proposition \ref{energy_saving} holds.

-In the following sections, we describe different phases of our proposed management framework based on the aforementioned auction.
+In the following subsections, we describe different phases of LORD.